-- describes the areas of evaluation that have been proposed, and descriptions of any evaluation procedures that the District proposes to conduct; - explains why the District wants to conduct the evaluation; the options considered and why rejected; a description of each evaluation procedure, assessment, record, or report the District used as a basis for proposing to evaluate; other options to an evaluation that were considered and why those options were rejected; other factors relevant to the decision to evaluate; - informs the parent or guardian of her or his right to refuse consent for the evaluation, together with a copy of the TEA's Notice of Procedural Safeguards; - a signed receipt of receiving the Procedural Safeguards Log along with a signed Parent/Guardian Acknowledgement Form by parent stating the parent has received the Guide to the Admission, Review, and Dismissal Process which includes the clarification regarding the estimated time frame for the special education evaluation to be completed; - is written in a form that the general public can understand.
-It must also be provided in the parent's or guardian's native language (or the language that they normally use, like Braille or large print type-face) unless it is clearly not feasible to do so.
-If the parent's or guardian's native language or other mode of communication is not a written language, the District will take steps to ensure- - that the notice is translated orally or via other means to the parent or guardian in her or his native language or other mode of communication; - that the parent or guardian understands the contents of the District's Notice of Proposed Evaluation, and - o that there is written evidence of the District's efforts to ensure these two steps have been taken.
+- The evaluation staff member will review and provide the Parent Guardian Acknowledgement form in Success Ed for the parent to sign.
+This acknowledgement form confirms in writing that the parent received the Texas Parent's Guide to the Admission, Review and Dismissal Process (called Parent Guardian Acknowledgement).
+The Parent's Guide provides written notification to parents for whom a special education referral has been made that the initial evaluation and the resulting report must be completed no later than 45 school days from the day the school receives your written consent, except if your child has been absent from school during the evaluation period on three or more school days, the evaluation period must be extended by a number of school days equal to the number of school days that your child has been absent.
+The school must give you a copy of the evaluation report at no cost.
+A copy of the Parent Guardian Acknowledgment is included with this submission. - describes the areas of evaluation that have been proposed, and descriptions of any evaluation procedures that the District proposes to conduct; - explains why the District wants to conduct the evaluation; the options considered and why rejected; a description of each evaluation procedure, assessment, record, or report the District used as a basis for proposing to evaluate; other options to an evaluation that were considered and why those options were rejected; other factors relevant to the decision to evaluate; - informs the parent or guardian of her or his right to refuse consent for the evaluation, together with a copy of the TEA's Notice of Procedural Safeguards; - a signed receipt of receiving the Procedural Selfated Education Aldoministrative Prededures, 2021-22

+Parent/Guardian Acknowledgement Form by parent stating the parent has received the Guide to the Admission.
+Review, and Dismissal Process which includes the clarification regarding the

+- that the notice is translated orally or via other means to the parent or guardian in her or his native language or other mode of communication; - that the parent or guardian understands the contents of the District's Notice of Proposed Evaluation, and - that there is written evidence of the District's efforts to ensure these two steps have been taken.
 34 C.F.R. § 300.503; Tex.
 Ed.
 Code § 29.0041